 US trade deficit falls in 2019, first time in 6 years

-The US trade deficit fell last year to USD 616.8 billion, the first time the gap has narrowed since 2013 as imports declined more than exports, according to government data released Wednesday.
+Washington, Feb 5 (AFP) The US trade deficit fell last year to USD 616.8 billion, the first time the gap has narrowed since 2013 as imports, particularly from China, declined more than exports, according to government data released Wednesday.
 As President Donald Trump's trade confrontations escalated in 2019, the total trade gap shrunk by nearly USD 10 billion as exports fell by 0.1 percent and imports dropped 0.4 percent, the Commerce Department reported.

+Excluding services, the US deficit in goods fell by nearly USD 20 billion to USD 866 billion last year, as imports of Chinese products hit by Trump's punitive tariffs dropped 17.6 percent, according to the report.
+That decline was offset by big increases in imports from top US trading partners Canada, which surged 42 percent, and Mexico, which jumped 26 percent.

+The narrowing of the US trade gap comes after a year when the deficit reached its highest level in a decade.
+In addition to the trade conflicts, the strong US dollar put American exports at a disadvantage, while China's slowing economy weakened the yuan and boosted exports from that country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)